sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 ### Practice problem statements
 1) Create a function that takes two numbers as arguments and returns their sum.
 2) Write a function that takes an integer minutes and converts it to seconds.
+3) Create a function that takes a number as an argument, increments the number by +1 and returns the result.